Labdanum: Modern uses

 Labdanum is produced today mainly for the perfume industry.
 The raw resin is usually extracted by boiling the leaves and twigs.
 An absolute is also obtained by solvent extraction.
 An essential oil is produced by steam distillation.
 The raw gum is a black or sometimes dark brown, fragrant mass containing up to 20% or more of water.
 It is plastic but not pourable, and becomes brittle with age.
 The absolute is dark amber-green and very thick at room temperature.
 The fragrance is more refined than the raw resin.
 The odour is very rich, complex and tenacious.
 Labdanum is much valued in perfumery because of its resemblance to ambergris, which has been banned from use in many countries because it originates from the sperm whale, which is an endangered species.
-Labdanum is the main ingredient used when making the scent of amber in perfumery.
-Labdanum's odour is variously described as amber, animalic, sweet, fruity, woody, ambergris, dry musk, or leathery.
+Labdanum is the main ingredient used when making the scent of amber in perfumery, as well as chypre fragrances.
+Labdanum's odour is variously described as amber, sweet, woody, powdery, fruity, animalic, ambergris, dry musk, or leathery.